MinnPost/object-sync-for-salesforce/docs/readme.md

 7. [Logging](./logging.md)

+    When enabled, the plugin will create log entries for various events it completes, both from the Salesforce API and from WordPress object modification.

 8. [All developer hooks](./all-developer-hooks.md)

     This is a full list of all the developer hooks in the plugin.
 Each hook indicates what file contains it, and where the documentation for it resides.